plausible/docs/docs/filters-segments.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Plausible Analytics allows you to easily segment your audience to better analyze and understand the different trends.
+Plausible Analytics allows you to easily segment your audience to analyze and understand the different trends.
 A segment is made up of one or more filters.

 <img alt="Using filters to segment your audience" src={useBaseUrl('img/segmenting-your-audience.png')} />